Can You Win a Deportation Appeal? Here’s the Real Success Rate

 Deportation is a scary prospect for any immigrant facing removal from the United States, but the good news is that there are options to appeal this decision.

-If you’re wondering about your chances of winning a deportation appeal, you’re not alone.
+Understanding your chances in a deportation appeal, you’re not alone.

 Many individuals in immigration proceedings are asking the same question.